DanielHaring/TYPO3-Crystalis/Documentation/Introduction/Index.rst

 System requirements
 ^^^^^^^^^^^^^^^^^^^

-At present Crystalis requires **TYPO3 CMS 6.2** and **PHP 5.4**.
-Although not completely debarred, a compatibility layer is not being planned at the moment.
+At present, the most recent version of crystalis available at *TER* requires **TYPO3 CMS 7.2**.
+If working with an older version of TYPO3 CMS, you can find appropriate versions of Crystalis for all currently maintained versions at :ref:`GitHub <credits-github>` in the form of separate branches.

+Those versions will receive bugfixes until maintenance of the respective TYPO3 CMS version drops.

-The language service requires the third party extension *Static Info Tables (static_info_tables)* to be present and in addition it pre configures *RealURL (realurl)*.
+The Language Service requires the third party extension *Static Info Tables (static_info_tables)* to be present and in addition it pre configures *RealURL (realurl)*.
 If you're planning to make use of it, please make sure those extensions are installed as well.